pimbongaerts/radseq/README.md

 Example input file(s):  [vcf_file.vcf](input_examples/vcf_file.vcf), [assignment_file.csv](input_examples/assignment_file.csv).

+**[vcf_clone_detect.py](vcf_clone_detect.py)** - Attempts to identify groups of clones in a dataset.
+The script (1) conducts pairwise comparisons (allelic similarity) for all individuals in a `.vcf` file, (2) produces a histogram of genetic similarities, (3) lists the highest matches to assess for a potential clonal threshold, (4) clusters the groups of clones based on a particular threshold (supplied or roughly inferred), and (5) lists the clonal individuals that can be removed from the dataset (so that one individual with the least amount of missing data remains).
+If optional popfile is given, then clonal groups are sorted by population.
+Note: Firstly, the script is run with a `.vcf` file and an optional popfile to produce an output file (e.g. `python3 vcf_clone_detect.py.py --vcf vcf_file.vcf --pop pop_file.txt --output compare_file.csv`).
+Secondly, it can be rerun using the precalculated similarities under different thresholds (e.g. `python3 vcf_clone_detect.py.py --input compare_file.csv --threshold 94.5`)

+	usage: vcf_clone_detect.py [-h] [-v vcf_file] [-p pop_file] [-i compare_file]
+                           [-o compare_file] [-t threshold]

+	optional arguments:
+	  -h, --help            show this help message and exit -v vcf_file, --vcf vcf_file
+	                        input file with SNP data (`.vcf`)
+	  -p pop_file, --pop pop_file
+	                        text file (tsv or csv) with individuals and populations (to accompany `.vcf` file)
+	  -i compare_file, --input compare_file
+	                        input file (csv) with previously calculated pairwise comparisons (using the `--outputfile` option)
+	  -o compare_file, --output compare_file
+	                        output file (csv) for all pairwise comparisons (can later be used as input with `--inputfile`) -t threshold, --threshold threshold
+	                        manual similarity threshold (e.g. `94.5` means at least 90.5 percent allelic similarity for individuals to be considered clones)

 **[vcf_contrast_samples.py](vcf_contrast_samples.py)** - Contrast all samples in `.vcf` file against certain reference sample(s) (e.g.
 outgroup samples), to assess for fixed / private alleles.